Reem-AbuFarah/First_Project/README.md

 Below you can find a pdf showing a summary of our work on the 'diamonds' Dataset, as well as the interactive python notebook showing our code.The task was to create a machine learning system that could predict the prices of diamonds, but we used a logarithmic transformation to overcome obstacles such as outliers and the skewed distribution of some of our features.Howerer this method proved to be ultimately useless as it's effect on the RMSE of our machine learning algorithms was barely noticable.

 [Diamonds Project.pdf](https://github.com/Reem-AbuFarah/First_Project/files/7087040/Diamonds.Project.pdf)/
-with log_volume and CV Diamonds_Project.ipynb(which can be found under
+with log_volume and CV Diamonds_Project.ipynb (which can be found under the files section of this project)